JoSchae/nestjs-server/setup/setup-instructions.md

 As you can see, we also already decorated the variables with some swagger.
 This will also just automatically be now available in our /api endpoint.

-Btw, you get a whole setup of something similar with
+By the way, you get a whole setup of something similar with

 ```bash
 nest generate resource test